edburns/blog-jekyll/_posts/2018-12-18-swift-annoyance.md

 happens to be read-only, you can simplify the declaration of a read-only computed property by removing the get keyword and its braces."

+## Case 3: Property Observers and the default parameter name

+I like the concept of property observers but wonder why they felt the need to define the `oldValue` and `newValue` default parameter names for the getter and setter.
+Such as:

+> You can specify a name for this parameter as part of your willSet
+> implementation.
+If you don’t write the parameter name and parentheses
+> within your implementation, the parameter is made available with a
+> default parameter name of newValue.

+and

+> if you implement a didSet observer, it’s passed a constant parameter
+> containing the old property value.
+You can name the parameter or use
+> the default parameter name of oldValue.

 ## Summary

 This is certainly not new to Swift.
 Indeed I've lamented the same thing